Socram0x/Client-Server-TCP-signedFiles/README.md

 2. Clone this repository to your local machine.
 3. Open a terminal or command prompt.
 4. Navigate to the cloned repository directory.
 5. Run the build script to generate the server binary.
-The script will compile the server and save the binary in the same directory.
+The script will compile the server and save the binary in `cmd/server`.

 ```bash
 bash build_server.sh